neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/writing_use_cases.md

 - `White` - Pure white background.
 - `Black` - Pure black background.
 - `None` - Transparent background, which reveals the Werkbank UI color behind it.
-- `Checkerboard` - A checkerboard pattern background, useful for testing transparency.
+- `Checkerboard` - A checkerboard pattern background.
+Useful for testing transparency.

 You can also add custom named [BackgroundOption](../werkbank/BackgroundOption-class.html)s.
 Learn more about that in the [Backgrounds](Backgrounds-topic.html) topic.

-The other methods allow you to set the background to a [Color](https://api.flutter.dev/flutter/dart-ui/Color-class.html), or a [Widget](https://api.flutter.dev/flutter/widgets/Widget-class.html).
+The other methods shown in the example allow you to set the background to a [Color](https://api.flutter.dev/flutter/dart-ui/Color-class.html), or a [Widget](https://api.flutter.dev/flutter/widgets/Widget-class.html).
 They each have two variants:
 - [`c.background.color(...)`](../werkbank/BackgroundComposerExtension/color.html) and